EU regulators to decide on Alstom, Bombardier deal by July 16

 The EU competition enforcer can either clear the deal with or without conditions or open a four-month long investigation if it has serious concerns.

 German trade union IG Metall union has urged the German government to look at the matter and has raised concerns.
-An attempt by Canadian company Bombardier and Siemens (SIEGn.DE) to combine some train businesses was blocked by the Commission in 2017.
+An attempt by Canadian company Bombardier and Siemens (SIEGn.DE) to combine some train businesses stalled in 2017.

+(This story corrects final paragraph to say Bombardier, Siemens were not blocked by the Commission)